MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/apps-publish.md

 ---
 # Publish your Microsoft Teams app

 Once you've created your app you have three options for distributing it to your users.
-The simplest option is to [upload your app package](~/concepts/apps/apps-upload.md) directly for yourself or a team.
-If you want distribute your app more broadly, Teams provides an in-app gallery for users to find or discover [high-quality Teams apps](~/resources/design/overview.md).
-To have your solution available in the gallery, you must either:
+The simplest option is to [upload your app package](~/concepts/deploy-and-publish/apps-upload.md) directly for yourself or a team.
+If you want distribute your app more broadly, Teams provides an app catalog for users to find or discover high-quality Teams apps.
+To have your solution available in the catalog, you must either:

 * Publish your app through AppSource
-* Publish your app through the Microsoft Teams Tenant App Catalog
+* Publish your app through the your organization's app catalog

-## Microsoft Teams Tenant App Catalog
+## Publish to your organization app catalog

-The Microsoft Teams Tenant App Catalog contains apps unique to your tenant and is completely under your tenant's control.
-You can find more information in the article [Publish Apps to the Microsoft Teams Tenant App Catalog](/microsoftteams/tenant-apps-catalog-teams).
+Your organization's app catalog contains apps unique to your organization and is completely under your organization's control.
+You can find more information in the article [Publish Apps to your organization's app catalog](/microsoftteams/tenant-apps-catalog-teams).
 This feature can only be managed by Teams users with Microsoft Office 365 tenant admin privileges.

-## AppSource
+## Publish to AppSource

 > [!IMPORTANT]
 > Registering as a developer can be a time-consuming process.
 It is best to start this process while you're still developing your app.